-The set of assumptions for Proposition 4.4 is large, but rather mild.
-Note that (I) is implied by the Slater condition of Assumption 2.2.
+The set of assumptions for Proposition IV.4 is large, but rather mild.
+Note that (I) is implied by the Slater condition of Assumption II.2.
 For satisfying (III), we need that the risk be well-defined for every empirical distribution, which is a natural requirement.
 Since $P{\theta;N}$ always converges to P{θ} uniformly on Ω , (IV) essentially requires smoothness of the constraints.
 We remark that in particular, constraints (I) to (IV) are satisfied for the popular CVaR, mean-semideviation, and spectral risk.

-It is interesting to compare the performance of the SAA estimator (8) with the analytical-solution based estimator, as in Sections 4.1 and 4.2.
-In the supplementary material, we report an empirical comparison between the two approaches for the case of CVaR risk, which showed that the two approaches performed very similarly.
-This is well-expected, since in general, both SAA and standard likelihood-ratio based estimators obey a law-of-large-numbers variance bound of order $1/\sqrt{N}$ [32].
+It is interesting to compare the performance of the SAA estimator (9) with the analytical-solution based estimator, as in Sections IV-A and IV-B. In Section VI-B, we report an empirical comparison between the two approaches for the case of CVaR risk, which shows that the two approaches performed very similarly.
+This is well-expected, since in general, both SAA and standard likelihood-ratio based estimators obey the law-of-large-numbers with variance bound of order $1/\sqrt{N}$ [6].

-To summarize this section, we have seen that by exploiting the special structure of coherent risk measures in Theorem 2.1 and by the envelope-theorem style result of Theorem 4.2, we are able to derive sampling-based, likelihood-ratio style algorithms for estimating the policy gradient $\nabla{\theta} \rho(Z)$ of coherent static risk measures.
-The gradient estimation algorithms developed here for static risk measures will be used as a sub-routine in our subsequent treatment of dynamic risk measures.
+To summarize this section, we have seen that by exploiting the special structure of coherent risk measures in Theorem II.1 and by the envelope-theorem style result of Theorem IV.2, we are able to derive sampling-based likelihood-ratio style algorithms for estimating the policy gradient $\nabla{\theta} \rho(Z)$ of coherent static risk measures.
+The gradient estimation algorithms developed here for static risk measures will be used as a subroutine in our subsequent treatment of dynamic risk measures.